Studio 360 is looking for sharp, enthusiastic self-starters, with or without radio skills, to participate in the program as interns and volunteers.

 3. Suggest two story ideas (one paragraph each) for Studio 360.
 These can be pitches for simple "host-interviews-guest" segments, or for longer reported pieces with multiple voices.
 In addition to describing the idea itself, you should also include ideas for voices in the piece/interview.

-Although it is not required, we invite you to submit samples of your work, including writing or audio samples.
-Audio samples must be streamed off of a website — please do not send audio files via e-mail.
+Although it is not required, you are welcome to submit samples of your work, including writing or audio samples.
+Audio samples must be posted online for streaming.

 We accept applications during the following submission periods only: